 “And he’s so into micro managing that he forgets to look for new customers.”

-“Maybe you should try to drum up some business,” Jason suggested.
+“Maybe you should try to bring in some business,” Jason suggested.

 “Me?”
 Randy laughed.

-“You’re an outgoing guy,” Jason pointed out, “and you have the personality for it.”
+“You’re an outgoing guy,” Jason said, “and you have the personality for it.”

-“Not sure I’m the guy who should be the face of the company,” Randy continued jocularly.
-“He needs to learn how to schedule appointment first.
-One time when we were done for the day and getting ready to leave ready, but that fucker wanted us to keep working just as it was getting get dark.
+“He needs to learn how to run his shit first.
+One time when we were done for the day and getting ready to leave ready, but that fucker wanted us to keep working just as it was getting get dark because he scheduled us for another job the next day.
 How the fuck are we supposed to work in the dark?”
+Randy demanded.
+“And if I’m going to sell anything I’d rather be selling something that puts in touch with the right kind of customers, like lingerie,” he added luridly.

 “I can’t do that.
 What would Christine say?”